Barbra Streisand: Education

-She attended Erasmus Hall High School in Brooklyn in 1956, where she became an honor student in modern history, English, and Spanish.
+In 1956, she attended Erasmus Hall High School in Brooklyn, where she became an honor student in modern history, English, and Spanish.
 She also joined the Freshman Chorus and Choral Club, where she sang with another choir member and classmate, Neil Diamond.
 Diamond recalls, "We were two poor kids in Brooklyn.
 We hung out in the front of Erasmus High and smoked cigarettes."
-The school was near an art-movie house, and he recalls that she was always aware of the films they were showing.
+The school was near an art movie house, and he recalls that she was always aware of the films they were showing.
 She had a crush on 15-year-old US Chess Champion and fellow student Bobby Fischer, whom she found to be "very sexy".

-During the summer of 1957, she got her first stage experience as a walk-on at the Playhouse in Malden Bridge, New York.
-That small part was followed by a role as the kid sister in Picnic and one as a vamp in Desk Set.
-In her second year, she took a night job at the Cherry Lane Theatre in Greenwich Village helping backstage.
+During the summer of 1957, she landed her first stage experience as a walk-on at the Playhouse, in Malden Bridge, New York.
+That small part was followed by a role as the kid sister in Picnic and as a vamp in Desk Set.
+In her second year, she took a night job at the Cherry Lane Theatre in Greenwich Village, helping backstage.
 When she was a senior, she rehearsed for a small part in Driftwood, a play staged in a midtown attic space.

 She graduated from Erasmus Hall in January 1959 at age 16, and despite her mother's pleas that she stay out of show business, she set out trying to get roles on the New York City stage.
-After renting a small apartment on 48th street in the heart of the theater district, she accepted any job she could involving the stage, and at every opportunity, she "made the rounds" of the casting offices.
+After renting a small apartment on 48th Street in the heart of the theater district, she accepted any job she could involving the stage, and at every opportunity, she "made the rounds" of the casting offices.